 Around the cabin-deck joint, you can barely see above, there is a grey fillet in preparation for putting three-inch fiberglass tape joining the cabin and deck, all the way around the cabin.
 This is covered with another filet or two to smooth out this joint.
 We don’t want water coming in between the cabin and the deck.

 29 Sep 2013.
-Next item was to impregnate the dynel cloth to the deck and cabin exterior.
+Next item was to impregnate the Dynel cloth to the deck, cabin exterior and cockpit.
 First, I cut and laid out all of the pieces, using a few monel staples to hold them in place.

 You can see that the cloth overlaps the edge of the deck onto the wale planks are.
 I’ll do the hatch frames and hatch covers later.

 For this job, I got Carlos and Oscar to help, as I wouldn’t be able to do this by myself in one day.
-They had helped with the hull, so understood the work to be done.
-Mostly, I mixed the epoxy while they impregnated it into the cloth and hull.
+They had helped impregnate the cloth over the the hull, so understood the work to be done.
+Mostly, I mixed the epoxy while they impregnated it into the cloth adhering it to the plywood.

 The theory is that the water entering at the front, below the stop piece, will be slowed by the second coaming and drain out the scupper between the two coamings.

 First layer of lamination for the toe rail.
 Here you see I am using a digging iron and loading strap to pull in the toe rail into place.
 It’s January 2015, it has turned cold, so I am focusing on sanding and carpentry items until it is warm enough to epoxy.
 If it is 50 degrees F outdoors, it is almost 70 inside, so the greenhouse effect is helpful, but nights can be very cold.
 I’ve started with the first layer of the toe rail, there will be four to make it 3 inches high.
 Also, am working on the bowsprit and boomkin as the toe rail has to fit next to them.

-I’ll put an image of it as finished next time I take some photos.
+I’ll put an image of interior wiring as finished next time I take some photos.